Venomous Snake Safety

 The absolute best course of action is to get the victim to a hospital or get medical assistance to the victim ASAP.

 A working cell phone and a GPS make up the best “snake bite kit” you can carry with you.
 If you frequently work or play in areas that lack cell phone coverage, a Satellite Phone or a Personal Locating Beacon (PLB) can save your life!

 A venomous snake bite cannot be treated properly in the field.
-The only effective way to combat the harmful actions of the venom is with antivenin, and antivenin should always be administered by a doctor or someone who knows what they're doing.
-Getting medical attention as quickly as possible is the key to a good outcome of what can become a very bad situation.
+The only effective way to combat the harmful actions of the venom is with antivenom, and antivenom should always be administered by a doctor or someone who knows what they're doing.
+Getting medical attention as quickly as possible is the key to a good outcome of what can be a very bad situation.

 WHAT NOT TO DO

 DO NOT PANIC - Immediately call 911, calm the victim – help him or her relax.